slin1923/perceptive_markowitz/README.md

 ---
 **INPUTS**: List of assets-of-interest (Ex: [GOOG, TSLA, NVDA, COST])
+  - Practical Note: This model does not make any decisions for you regarding the assets you choose to buy.
+The set of assets this model considers is 100% up to the best judgement of the user.
+You may educate your list of assets based on the news, historical data, or recommendations from your unemployed uncle.
+The expected returns of the model are fundamentally influenced by the set of assets given as an input.

 **OUTPUTS**:
 1. list of recommended weights (Ex: [0.2, 0.3, 0.4, 0.1])